MINI Countryman hybrid review

 - Expensive options

-Changes for 2020 to the car's powertrain mean an improvement over the pre-facelift car when it comes to economy: up to 166mpg, versus the old car's claimed 157mpg.
+Thanks to some improvements to the Countryman PHEV’s powertrain over the pre-facelift version, the plug-in SUV can now return up to 166mpg, versus the old car’s claimed 157mpg.
 In reality, you'll need to keep the battery charged and be careful with your right foot to get anywhere close to the headline figure.
+But, fully recharging the relatively small 8.8kWh battery from a 3.7kW home wallbox only takes around two-and-a-half hours.
+Do so, and you’ll be able to cover 30 miles on electric power alone.

 But there’s still decent room in the back and the bench splits 40:20:40 to expand what space there is.
 Last, but not least, there are chunky roof rails for carrying roof boxes and cycle carriers.

 Of course, as with any MINI, the Countryman offers all manner of opportunities for personalisation.
 Scan the brochure or price list and you’re bound to see packs and options that are sure to tempt you.
-You just have to be careful not to go too crazy, as pushing the list price beyond £40,000 will make the car liable for increased road tax, boosting your annual running costs by a few hundred quid.
-Still, with prices starting far lower than that, most buyers should be able to keep it within that threshold.
+You just have to be careful not to go too crazy, as pushing the list price beyond £40,000 will make the car liable for increased road tax, boosting your annual running costs by a few hundred pounds.
+Still, with prices for the Classic trim level starting far lower than that, most buyers should be able to keep it within that threshold.
+The top-spec Untamed edition (new for 2022) is around £41,000 before any options, at which point it’s starting to tread on the toes of some very good fully electric SUVs.

 Overall, the Countryman is more desirable and fun to drive than just about any obvious rivals, but it's hampered by a patchy standard equipment list and expensive options.
 For a more detailed look at the MINI Cooper S E ALL4, read on for the rest of our in-depth review...